- This event has passed.

 This program is free, though donations are welcome.
 Registration is required.

-A link to the webinar will be provided via email the week of the program.
+A link to the webinar will be provided via email upon registration.